davidolorundare/tempus_de_challenge/README.md

 #### DAG Pipeline 1

-The first pipeline, named 'tempus_challenge_dag' is scheduled to run once a day at 12AM, and consists of eight tasks (five of which are the core).
+The first pipeline, named 'tempus_challenge_dag' is scheduled to run once a day at 12AM, and consists of seven tasks (five of which are the core).
 Its structure is shown below:

 ![alt text](https://github.com/davidolorundare/tempus_de_challenge/blob/master/readme_images/tempus_dag_pipeline-1_image.jpeg "Image of Pipeline-1 structure")